Endava/cats/README.md

 - you can supply more than one parameter to check (as seen above)
 - if at least one of the parameters is not present in the response, `CATs` will report an error
 - if all parameters are found and have valid values, but the response code is not matched, `CATs` will report a warning
-- if both the parameters are found and match their values and the response code is as expected, `CATs` will report a success
+- if all the parameters are found and match their values and the response code is as expected, `CATs` will report a success

 ### Reserved keywords
-The following keywords are reserved in `CustomFuzzer` tests: `output`, `expectedResponseCode` and `verify`.
+The following keywords are reserved in `CustomFuzzer` tests: `output`, `expectedResponseCode`, `httpMethod`, `description` and `verify`.

 # Skipping Fuzzers for specific paths
 There might be situations when you would want to skip some fuzzers for specific paths.
 This can be done using the `--skipXXXForPath=path1,path2` argument.